thomased/thomased.github.io/README.md

 # tomwhite.io

-My personal site, based on a template from [Ben Centra](http://bencentra.com)
+Personal site, based on a template from [Ben Centra](http://bencentra.com)

 ## License